temporalio/documentation/docs-src/dev-guide/sdk-features.md

 It ensures the proper functioning of the Cluster by returning a list of cluster metrics.
 The health checks for the Temporal Cluster can be set up using TCP or gRPC on port 7233.
 The Matching Service is responsible for hosting user-facing Task Queues, while the History Service persists Workflow Execution state.
-The Worker service performs background processing for replication queue and system Workflows [2].
+The Worker service performs background processing for replication queue and system Workflows.

 ## Heartbeats